a-stargazer/currency_exchange_chart/README.md

 # Current Exchange Rate Bar-Chart

-This project intends to portray a bar chart that displays data found from a currency exchange API.
+This project intends to display data found from a currency exchange API in the form of a bar-chart.

 ## About